Brundage Mountain Bike Park

-A full rental fleet is available on site, featuring Kona, Rossignol and Giant bikes.
-You’ll also find a full-service restaurant and bar, free disc golf, a fishing pond, a camp store and a small on-site campground.
+A full rental fleet is available on site, featuring Kona and Rossignol bikes.
+You’ll also find a full-service restaurant and bar, free disc golf, and a beautiful terraced lawn perfect for relaxing or taking a break.

 For the more aggressive rider, the technical Hidden Valley trail offers fast chutes, big jumps, tight corners, drops and log rides as it descends 1,600 feet.
 More thrills are available on Zorro, where treed steeps will keep your stoke factor high.

 Most of the Brundage Mountain trails begin at the top of the BlueBird Express Chairlift, including long-time favorite: Elk Trail.
 This 6-mile classic old-school flow trail traverses through a variety of mountain landscapes.
 Above the tree-line, riders will take in spectacular views of the Payette Lakes to the south and east, and the Seven Devils and Wallowa Mountains to the north and west before dipping into shadier sections of trail winding between aspen groves, pine forests and wildflower-laden meadows.